 Today, we will be talking about French toasts.
-But no, we’re not talking about the delicious delicacy of toast slathered in milk and egg, to be fried and smothered in sugar and cinnamon.
+But no, we’re not talking about the delicious delicacy of French toast slathered in milk and egg, to be fried and smothered in sugar and cinnamon.
 Instead we’re talking about the words and phrases French people use when they are drinking.
 In other words, we will talk about French for cheers.

 French people love to drink.
 Whether there’s an occasion or none, expect to see a bottle of wine nearby.
 Wine is also present at every meal.
 However, proposing a toast is quite elaborate in France, and they don’t just say “cheers.”
 There are various ways to do a toast in France, and each way is just as meaningful as the rest.
 There are also many improper ways of raising a toast, which might raise a few eyebrows.